Random / Multiple Cylinder Misfire Detected

 Powertrain · Ignition & Fuel System

-Multiple cylinders are misfiring randomly, causing rough idle, poor acceleration, and potential catalytic converter damage if left untreated.
-The misfire pattern is random across cylinders rather than isolated to one, which typically points to a shared cause like spark plugs, fuel delivery, or engine compression.
+Multiple cylinders are misfiring randomly, causing rough idle, poor acceleration, and potential catalytic converter damage.
+The random misfire pattern points to a shared cause like spark plugs, fuel delivery, or engine compression.

 - Worn or fouled spark plugsMost common